 The Lundmark-Akow Lake property is located in the centre of the North Caribou Lake greenstone belt in northwestern Ontario.
 Exploration and drilling in earlier years identified evidence of widespread gold mineralization and a zone of copper mineralization believed to reflect a more massive sulphide occurrence at depth.
 A three-year exploration permit was received from the Ministry of Northern Development and Mines, Ontario in January, 2014.
-On February 19, 2014 the Company announced that a Letter of Intent had been entered into with the North Caribou Lake First Nations Community, and that both parties are working towards completing a Memorandum of Understanding governing their relationship during the exploration stage on the property.
-An airborne VTEM geophysical survey of 262 line kilometres has recently provided more data enabling a more precise positioning of proposed drill holes to reach potentially significant deeper conductors.
+On February 19, 2014 the Company announced that a Letter of Intent had been entered into with the North Caribou Lake First Nations Community.
+Both parties are actively working towards completing a Memorandum of Understanding governing their relationship during the exploration stage on the property.
+An airborne VTEM geophysical survey of 262 line kilometres has provided data enabling a more precise positioning of proposed drill holes to reach potentially significant deeper conductors.